koredecoker1993-cpu/Data_Analysis_Dashboard/README.md

-# Data_Analysis_Dashboard
+# Sales Performance-Data-Analysis (Interactive Dashboard creation using Tableau)
+## Project Objective
-This project delivers a clear sales performance analysis using Excel and Tableau.
-The dataset was cleaned, transformed, and visualised to uncover key insights on revenue, product performance, regional trends, and year‑over‑year changes through interactive dashboards.
+The goal of this project is to analyze and visualize sales data using Excel and Tableau.
+It focuses on identifying revenue trends, top‑selling products, and regional performance through interactive dashboards that support data‑driven business decisions.

+## Dataset used